martibonomi/FIonA-Plans-Analysis/README.md

 -   the `functions.R` script contains the documentation for the functions implemented

--   the `plans_analysis.R` script contains a detailed example for an analysis workflow using data contained in the `analysis_data` folder
+-   the `plans_analysis.R` script contains a detailed example for an analysis workflow using example data contained in the `analysis_data` folder

 -   the `analysis_data` folder contains data to run examples on functions' use